gbv/validation-api-ws/README.md

 ## API

-The webservice provides one endpoint to [list application profiles](#get-profiles) and one **Data Validation API** endpoint for each profile to validate data.

-Details of Data Validation API are still being specified, so details may change.
+Details of **Data Validation API** are still being specified, so details may change.
 The core response format is being specified as **[Data Validation Error Format]**.

-### GET /profiles

-Return a list of application profiles configured at this instance of the validation service.
-The information is a subset of [profiles configuration](#profiles) limited to the public fields `id` (required), `title`, `description`, and `url`.
-Internal information about checks is not included.
+This implementation provides one endpoint for each profile, accesible via both [GET](#get-profilevalidate) and [POST](#get-profilevalidate) requests.
+The additional endpoint to [list application profiles](#get-profiles) is not part of the core Data Validation API: other implementation might provide only one endpoint to validate againsta single application profile.

+In addition there are optional endpoints [to look up](#get-reportsid) and [to remove](#delete-reportsid) validation reports.

 ### GET /{profile}/validate